-- Forgiving someone doesn’t necessarily mean they’re off the hook.
-It can mean that you have chosen to stop resenting them in order to protect yourself.
+- You don’t have to let someone off the hook.
+Instead, it can mean that you have chosen to stop resenting them in order to protect yourself.
 Consider this:

 - Resentment throws your body into a constant state of fight or flight.
 You’re constantly pumping out huge levels of stress hormones that hurt your physical and mental health.